 Tip: Speaker cones are not always the most robust part of the speakers, especially in aged speakers.
 If you want to repair light damages and strengthen these weakened areas saving money on the new speakers, check out the best glues for speaker cones repair on Amazon.com now.

-In the article below I will show you step by step how to repair different types of cones with cracks or dents, so keep reading.
+In the article below, I will show you step by step how to repair different types of cones with cracks or dents, so keep reading.

-Why Cones in Car Speakers Get Damaged?
+Why do Cones in Car Speakers Get Damaged?

-Damages to the speaker cones happen every day in hundreds of cars, and I also had a “pleasure” to deal with this at least a dozen times in the last twenty years.
+Damages to the speaker cones happen every day in hundreds of cars, and I also had the “pleasure” of dealing with this at least a dozen times in the last twenty years.